GK1023PRO/networkwalks-B082-week3-Phase1-2/README.md

 In W3-PM2, I used the NetworkWalks Hash Calculator and Password Cracker to perform the same general password-recovery workflow through browser-based tools.
 The exercise reinforced the relationship between an encrypted document, its password-verification information, candidate-password testing, and manual verification.

 In W3-OPTIONAL1, **z.
-Optional Module Lab - JTR Password Cracking Lab v1 (AI-version)**, I reinforced the password-security and password-auditing concepts introduced in the main Week 3 modules.
-The additional controlled localhost authentication laboratory demonstrated automated credential testing against a deliberately configured weak account.
-Hydra tested 42 candidate combinations and identified the `hydra-lab / kali` credential pair.
-Manual browser authentication returned `Login successful`, confirming the automated finding.
+Optional Module Lab - JTR Password Cracking Lab v1 (AI-version)**, I extended the password-auditing workflow by using Claude and HexStrike AI with the Kali Linux environment while John the Ripper remained the underlying password-recovery tool.
+The same three protected PDFs and corresponding hash files used in W3-PM1 and W3-PM2 were included, and the recovered results were reviewed and manually verified.

 W3-OPTIONAL2 remains in progress.
 During its current stage, the Mediroza patient authentication interface was observed before the external web service became unavailable.
 Troubleshooting demonstrated that Kali Linux retained Internet connectivity and DNS resolution while HTTP and HTTPS connections were not being accepted during the subsequent tests.
 No unsupported conclusion regarding the cause of the remote service condition has been made.